swiftlang/swift/docs/LibraryEvolution.rst

 For the most part struct methods and initializers are treated exactly like top-level functions.
-They permit all of the same modifications and can also be marked ``@inlineable``, with the same restrictions.
+They permit all of the same modifications and can also be marked ``@inlineable`` or ``@always_emit_into_client``, with the same restrictions.
 Inlineable initializers must always delegate to another initializer, since new properties may be added between new releases.
 For the same reason, initializers declared outside of the struct's module must always delegate to another initializer.

 Properties